Everything you need to know...

 If you are an International or non-UK European student, you can find out more about the country specific qualifications we accept on our international qualifications page.
-You can also watch a video guide on how to apply.

 For details of English language entry requirements (IELTS), please see the information for 'All students'.

-|Module: Developing And Reflecting On Subject Knowledge And Pedagogy In Secondary English||Credits: 30|
+|Module: Reflecting On Professional Practice And Development In Secondary Education

 Fees and funding

 If you are studying an undergraduate course, postgraduate pre-registration course or postgraduate research course over more than one academic year then your tuition fees may increase in subsequent years in line with Government regulations or UK Research and Innovation (UKRI) published fees.
 More information can be found in our terms and conditions under student fees regulations.

-Our tuition fee for international students starting full-time study in 2019/20 is £13,500 for the course.
+Our tuition fee for International/EU students starting full-time study in 2024/25 is £17,205 for the course.

 Scholarships and bursaries